clarkmcc/go-hubspot/generated/v3/domains/docs/DomainsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetCmsV3DomainsGetPageRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetPageRequest struct via the builder pattern

 Name | Type | Description  | Notes